AdityaVijay1/CMSLearningJournal/week-3-learning-journal.md

 These Four P's collectively form a strategic marketing mix to position Caffeine Oasis as a go-to destination for diverse coffee experiences, catering to individuals, families, and students alike.

 # Career/Employability/Learning Insights
-- **Career/Employability**: After completing this practical, the in-depth exploration of Joomla during these activities contributes directly to enhancing skills relevant to web content management systems.
-Acquiring knowledge about Joomla's capabilities positions me well to manage and optimize content for business and provided a demonstration of adaptability in web content creation.
+- **Career/Employability**: After completing this practical, the in-depth exploration of WordPress during these activities contributes directly to enhancing skills relevant to web content management systems.
+Acquiring knowledge about WordPress's capabilities positions me well to manage and optimize content for business and provided a demonstration of adaptability in web content creation.
 This week's experience highlighted the importance of a target audience and the different needs and requirements that are needed to provide the target user with a good experience to keep them engaged and interested which provided insights into targeted marketing.
 <br>

-- **Learning Insights**: This newfound expertise in Joomla through self learning and practice not only strengthens my technical skills but also adds a valuable asset to my portfolio and increased the value of using different learning resources and online research to get a better understanding of the software.
+- **Learning Insights**: This newfound expertise in WordPress through self learning and practice not only strengthens my technical skills but also adds a valuable asset to my portfolio and increased the value of using different learning resources and online research to get a better understanding of the software.
 I have also learnt more about how to present my work and the quality of work that should be delivered making me more adept at handling diverse web projects and contributing to my overall employability in the digital landscape.

 # Practical Work Website Week 2:
 1) [Website Week 2 Content Management Systems](https://adityavijaycms.cloudaccess.host/index.php)